-- (2) The court may at any time in the presence of the judgment debtor or the said director or officer postpone the proceedings to such date as the court may determine. - (3) When postponing the proceedings under subsection (2) the court- - shall inform the judgment debtor or the director or officer concerned of the provisions of section 65E (1) (c); - (b) may order the judgment debtor or the director or officer to produce such documents as the court may specify at the hearing on the date determined by the court; and - (c) may determine such conditions as it may deem fit. - (4) In determining the ability of the judgment debtor to satisfy the judgment the court shall take into consideration- - (a) in the case of a judgment debtor who is a natural person, the nature of his income, the amounts needed by him for his necessary expenses and those of the persons dependent on him, and for the making of periodical payments which he is obliged to make in terms of an order of court, agreement or otherwise in respect of his other commitments as disclosed in the evidence presented at the hearing of the proceedings; or - (b) in the case of a judgment debtor who is a juristic person, the amounts required by such juristic person to meet its necessary administrative expenses and for the making of periodical payments which it is obliged to make in terms of an order of court, agreement or otherwise in respect of its other commitments as disclosed in the evidence presented at the hearing of the proceedings. - (5) The court may, in its discretion, refuse to take account of the periodical payments that a judgment debtor has undertaken to make in terms of a hire-purchase agreement for the purchase of goods which have not been exempted from seizure in terms of section 67 or which cannot, in the opinion of the court, be regarded as the judgment debtor's household requirements.
+- (2) The court may at any time in the presence of the judgment debtor or the said director or officer postpone the proceedings to such date as the court may determine. - (3) When postponing the proceedings under subsection (2) the court- - (a) shall inform the judgment debtor or the director or officer concerned of the provisions of section 65E (1) (c); - (b) may order the judgment debtor or the director or officer to produce such documents as the court may specify at the hearing on the date determined by the court; and - (c) may determine such conditions as it may deem fit. - (4) In determining the ability of the judgment debtor to pay the judgment debt in installments or otherwise the court shall take into consideration- - (a) in the case of a judgment debtor who is a natural person, the nature of his income, the amounts needed by him for his necessary expenses and those of the persons dependent on him, and for the making of periodical payments which he is obliged to make in terms of an order of court, agreement or otherwise in respect of his other commitments as disclosed in the evidence presented at the hearing of the proceedings; or - (b) in the case of a judgment debtor who is a juristic person, the amounts required by such juristic person to meet its necessary administrative expenses and for the making of periodical payments which it is obliged to make in terms of an order of court, agreement or otherwise in respect of its other commitments as disclosed in the evidence presented at the hearing of the proceedings.